canonical/sec-cvescan/README.md

 ## About

+### Deprecated

+Note: CVEScan is not supported - instead it is recommended to use [Ubuntu OVAL data](https://ubuntu.com/security/oval "Ubuntu OVAL data on ubuntu.com").

 CVEScan analyzes an Ubuntu system to check whether all available security patches have been installed.
 CVEScan produces a clear, concise report that tells you which, if any, security patches an Ubuntu system may be missing.